-STEP 2 - Workshop for participants [28 February OR 1 March 2023]
+STEP 2 - Workshop for participants [27 - 28 February 2025]

-Participants will be requested to attend a half-day training workshop at the end of February to empower them to work on their projects.
+Participants will be requested to attend a half-day training workshop in February to empower them to work on their projects.
 Design and construction parameters, including the selection of materials, will be explained.
 Furthermore, experienced pilots and model aircraft designers will provide advice on the general aerodynamic layout of the models.

-STEP 3 - Prototyping and testing at school [March 2023]
+STEP 3 - Prototyping and testing at school [March 2025]